UM-ARM-Lab/conq_python/README.md

     ```

 3. Launch pycharm
-4. Launch the EStop GUI from the pycharm run configurations menu.
+4. Launch the EStop GUI from the pycharm run configurations menu [Optional]
 5. Launch one of the `_demo.py` scripts from the pycharm run configurations menu.

 # Setup & installation